 Nearly 70 years before Topeka’s Linda Brown and others challenged restrictive school laws on behalf of African Americans, sparking the legal battle that resulted in the landmark Supreme Court decision Brown v.
 Board of Education, 8-year-old Mamie Tape of San Francisco, and her persistent parents, did the same for Chinese American students.

 Their case, Tape v.
-Hurley, resulted in one of the most important civil-rights decisions you’ve never heard of.
+Hurley, resulted in one of the most important civil rights decisions you’ve likely never heard of.

 Faced with this stubborn prejudice, Mamie’s parents, who had come to the United States as children and thoroughly Westernized themselves in language, dress and lifestyle, decided to fight back.
 They filed a lawsuit on behalf of their daughter against both Hurley and the San Francisco Board of Education—and they won.

 A Tale of Two Immigrants

 Born Jeu Dip in Guangdong Province in southern China, Joe Tape had come to San Francisco around 1864, at the age of 12.
 By that time, 20 years after the Gold Rush began, jobs in the mining industry were hard to find, according to Mae Ngai, author of The Lucky Ones: One Family and the Extraordinary Invention of Chinese America, which chronicles the Tape family story.
 So Jeu Dip got a job working as a house servant for a dairy rancher, and later graduated to driving the milk delivery wagon.